fmgrotepass/kint/README.md

 * `/firmware/zmk_reset.uf2` - Resets PillBug board for BT connectivity issue on MacOS

 ### Flashing firmware under Linux
-The file firmware/dcpedit_kint_bp_vial.bin (or other) can simply be flashed to the Blackpill using the dfu_util.
-The dfu_util tool requires root privileges if settings are not accessible by the user.
+The file firmware/dcpedit_kint_bp_vial.bin (or other) can simply be flashed to the Blackpill using the dfu-util.
+The dfu-util tool requires root privileges if settings are not accessible by the user.

 Connect Blackpill to your Linux PC via USB C cable and start unit in DFU mode by holding bootp button and pressing reset button.
 Wait a second and release the bootp button.